Here’s What to Do if You Don’t Get a 1099 Form

 Contents

-For freelancers, tax season starts early — around February, to be exact.
+For freelancers, tax season starts early: around February, to be exact.

-If you do independent contract work or run a small business, you'll probably get at least a few 1099-NECs from your clients and work platforms — not to mention 1099-Ks from apps like PayPal.
+If you do independent contract work or run a small business, you'll probably get at least a few 1099-NECs from your clients and work platforms, not to mention 1099-Ks from apps like PayPal.

 These tax forms should be submitted by January 31, and they normally start to trickle in by early February.

+Still, not everyone gets their 1099 forms when they're supposed to.
 What happens if you're missing a 1099?
 Are you still supposed to report the income anyway?

 Why you might not get a 1099